-As old age kicks in, you may start to experience hair thinning at significant amounts.
-In other cases, hair thinning is caused by hereditary factors or nutrient deficiencies.
+As old age kicks in, you may start to experience locs thinning at significant amounts.
+In other cases, thinning dreadlocks are caused by hereditary factors or nutrient deficiencies.
 In most cases, hair thinning isn’t related to any major health concerns, but it can affect one’s mental health and result in low self-esteem.

 A certain amount of hair loss is normal.
 With age, your hair will naturally lose volume and strength.
 According to a study published on the American Academy of Dermatology (AAD), it’s normal to lose 50-100 hairs per day.
 However, new hair regrows from the same hair follicles.
 (Source)

 Over the years, some follicles are unable to replace lost hair, some hair shaft becomes thinner, and hair loses its color.

 If you spot the development of bald patches or unusual hair thinning, the chances are that you’re experiencing hair loss.
 In most cases, it’s possible to stop and treat hair loss.
 (Source) Below are some of the leading causes of thinning hair.

 Pattern Hair Loss

 Male and female pattern baldness are collectively referred to as androgenetic alopecia.
 This condition is attributed to genes and hormones factors and affects approximately 80 million (50 men and 30 women) people in the US.
 (Source)

 An article published on the Genetic Home Reference website suggests that the chances of androgenetic alopecia increase with age.
 While this condition affects teenagers as well, more than half of men above 50 years have some extent of hair loss.
 This condition also affects women after menopause.

 In most cases, people with this condition also have family members ailing from the same.
 Hair thinning occurs from the hairline towards the back of the head in males, while in females, it mostly affects the crown of the head.